chaynHQ/little-window/README.md

 # Little Window
-> A chatbot that directs survivors quickly and safely to resources.
+> Little window is a clever little cat chatbot that directs women to the information they are looking for as quickly as possible.
+Think of it like google search on turbo for all of Chayn’s resources and those provided by our friends too.
+We want to drastically reduce the time women take to search for information which in many cases can save lives.

 **Currently in active development**